JohnnYDeveloperAHK/Twitch-Autocorrect-Github/READ ME "REALLY IMPORTANT".md

 # Twitch-Autocorrect-Github
 Used for autocorrection of text for emotes, abbreviations and grammar correction.

-BEFORE ANYTHING (This app is not a malware, i have no evil or bad thoughts or doings so i can harm someone's computer, This app is simply here to help you chat easier on twitch with chat emotes,
+BEFORE ANYTHING (This app is not a malware, i have no evil or bad intentions so i can harm someone's computer, This app is simply here to help you chat easier on twitch with chat emotes,

 //  N   O   T   E